-- 49% of the Irish population own a smartphone
+- 49% of the Irish population owns a smartphone

 - 67% think that smartphones are good to pass the time away while waiting.
-I may be part of the 33% that prefer Sudoku or magazines for they are far cheaper.
+I may be part of the 33% that prefer Sudoku or magazines for they are much cheaper

-- 50% think they are a modern person and feel that they should have the Internet on their mobile.
-So does it mean that the remaining 50% should consider themselves out out-dated.
+- 50% think smartphones make them more modern looking and feel that they should have Internet access on their phones.
+Does it mean that the remaining 50% should consider themselves out-dated?

-- 77% use their smartphone to take photography.
-So are professional photographers becoming an endangered species right now?
+- 77% use their smartphone to take photographs.
+Are professional photographers becoming an endangered species right now?

-Obviously networking is one of the most popular activities since 86% of users update and visit their social networks on their phone.
+Obviously, networking is one of the most popular activities since 86% of users update and visit their social networks on their phones.